wren-lang/wren/doc/site/performance.markdown

 ## Why is Wren fast?

 Wren is in the second bucket.
-If you want to have a simple implementation but be fast enough for real use, that's the natural home.
+If you want to have a simple implementation but be fast enough for real use, that's the sweet spot.
 Within that bucket, Wren's performance is quite competitive despite being much younger and with a much smaller, simpler codebase.
-What's the trick?

-There are a few things Wren has to give it a leg up:
+Wren has a few tricks here to give it a leg up:

 ### A compact value representation